libresh/libre.sh/INSTALL.md

 # Instructions to install LibrePaaS

-## Requirements

-- API key on Namecheap

 ## Recommendation
 - ssd on /dev/sda
 - hdd on /dev/sdb
 - hdd on /dev/sdc
+- API key on Namecheap (if you want to automatically buy domain name)

 # Installation